What is LMI

 We currently produce two types of LMI:

 - Our Forecasts, or Labour Market Outlooks, use a proprietary labour market modelling system.
-They are produced annually and provide analysis and insight regarded longer-term employment requirements, hiring projections and labour supply for Canada’s petroleum industry.
+They are produced annually and provide analysis and insight regarding longer-term employment requirements, hiring projections and labour supply for Canada’s petroleum industry.

 - Our Demographics, or HR Trends and Insights, use current or historical data collected from industry and other sources.
 They explore workforce conditions and demographic trends within the industry.
 They may include labour market statistics, supply data, in-demand jobs, hiring locations or best practices for attracting and retaining workers.